ibm-cloud-docs/watsonxdata/ingest_datafiles_cli.md

 After installing the **ibm-lh** tool, you can run the tool to ingest data into {{site.data.keyword.lakehouse_full}} through the CLI.
 The commands to run the ingestion job and examples are listed in this topic.
 {: shortdesc}

+The commands must be run within the ibm-lh container.
+For more details and instructions to install `ibm-lh-client` package and use the **ibm-lh** tool for ingestion, see [Installing ibm-lh-client](https://www.ibm.com/docs/en/watsonxdata/1.0.x?topic=package-installing-lh-client){: external} and [Setting up the ibm-lh command-line utility](https://www.ibm.com/docs/en/watsonxdata/1.0.x?topic=package-setting-up-lh-cli-utility){: external}.
+{: note}

 To access IBM Cloud Object Storage (COS) and MinIO object storage, specify the ENDPOINT_URL in --source-s3-creds and --staging-s3-creds to pass the corresponding url to the tool.
 For more information about IBM COS, see https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints.
 {: note}